 On a more serious note, the appearance of Dwarf-women is something that’s often hotly debated.
 Appendix A pretty clearly spells out that their physical appearance and voices are very much like that of Dwarf-men, indeed that to outsiders the men and women are indistinguishable; in other words, there is little sexual dimorphism in the race of Dwarves.
 Given the importance and ubiquity of beards among Dwarf-men, the implication is that Dwarf-women too are indeed bearded — if not, it would be easy for outsiders to tell the genders apart.
 But what was Tolkien’s reason for depicting the Dwarves in this way?
 Was it just a silly joke?
 I don’t think so (though unfortunately it is all too easy to take in that direction).
 I believe the reason lies with the origin of the race of Dwarves.
 The Children of Ilúvatar, Elves and Men, had yet to awaken in Arda when the Vala Aulë grew impatient, wishing for creatures to love and teach.
 Because none of the Valar knew the whole mind of Ilúvatar, and Ilúvatar had not revealed his plans for his Children to the Valar, Aulë must have had only a vague understanding of what these incarnate creatures might be like when he set out to make creatures of his own.
 Furthermore, each of the Valar had an inherent gender, male or female, but as beings of spirit, the Valar could adopt any outward physical appearance that they wished.
 Thus, before the awakening of the Children of Ilúvatar, the Valar would have had no understanding of the concept of external gender differences.
 This incomplete understanding of the mind of Ilúvatar on Aulë’s part must account for the Dwarves’ lack of sexual dimorphism and generally alien appearance when compared to Elves and Men.

-- Head: Rabbit Festival Mask (Harvestmath festival token barter reward), black
+- Head: Rabbit Festival Mask (bartered — Duillond Harvestmath festival quartermaster), black

-- Shoulders: Pauldrons of the Healing Hands (medallion barter reward — Captain’s Rise of Isengard set), white
+- Shoulders: Pauldrons of the Healing Hands (bartered — Ox-clan merchant camp Captain trader/Captain instance armour), white

-- Hands: Leather Bracers of the Gentle Stag (Dunland quest reward), black
+- Hands: Leather Bracers of the Gentle Stag (quest reward — Dunland The Village Burns), black

-Tips: Please note that the Bare-chested cosmetic can only be used by Dwarves.
-The shoulders from the Guardian and Captain Rise of Isengard sets, also available at the Ox-Clan merchant camp, have the same appearance as the shoulders used in this outfit.
+Tips: The Rabbit Festival Mask requires an Elf Mask Token available from the quest Troves and Trickery: Duillond.
+Please note that the Bare-chested cosmetic can only be used by Dwarves.
+The shoulders from the other two Captain Rise of Isengard sets as well as the Guardian and Champion Rise of Isengard sets, (all available at the Ox-Clan merchant camp) have the same appearance as the shoulders used in this outfit.
+The bracers used in this outfit share their appearance with several other Dunland quest rewards.
 This outfit also looks quite nice (or maybe “nice” isn’t quite the word… maybe it’s better to say the colours also work) with the mask and gloves dyed burgundy.